chenchih/Env_Setup_Note/Linux_SetEnv/GenieACS/Readme.md

 node -v
 ```
 ### Step2: Install MongoDB
+Skip installing SSL, different ubuntu version have differnt SSL version:
+- Ubuntu 20.04  use ssl v1.1
-Skip installing SSL, default Ubuntu 20.04 already installs and uses libssl3, you can check by this command `dpkg -l | grep libssl3`
+- ubuntu 22.04 or above uses  `ssl v3`, you can check by this command `dpkg -l | grep libssl3`

+you can check full version with this command: `openssl version ` or `SSL_VERSION=$(openssl version | awk '{print $2}')`

 #### 2.1 MogoDB GPG Key
 ```